 My mind evaluates and makes instantaneous judgments on everything I see or hear about you.
 The moment I see you or listen to you say something; I immediately assess whether I like you or not.
-I judge whether you are good or evil, pretty or ugly, rich or poor, religious or nonreligious.
-These are a few examples in an endless list of comparisons which I choose.
+I judge whether you are good or bad, pretty or not, rich or poor, religious or nonreligious.
+These are a few examples in an endless list of comparisons that I choose.
 It is living life from one perspective, mine.
-It is an all or nothing thinking that falsely gives me a sense of control over my out of control life.
+It is an all or nothing thinking that falsely gives me a sense of control over my life.

 Self-preservation and personal security are at the heart of my human judging machine.
 I anticipate and try to nullify any danger I feel directed at me.
 I am hard-wired to make decisions based on my survival.
 Dualistic thinking is necessary for surviving my day to day life.
-When approaching a traffic light, there is a decision that is made whether to stop or go or whether to turn left or right.
+When approaching a traffic light, I must decide whether to stop or go or whether to turn left or right.
 Without dualistic thinking, it would be impossible to get anywhere or negotiate the task-oriented details of our life.

 We are generally unaware that our conscious view of life is a direct response to how we think.
-For a life-altering transformation to place in our life, there must be a whole new way of thinking and perception of how we view life.
-(Contemplation: Seeing the World through God’s Eyes)
+For a life-altering transformation to take place in our life, there must be a whole new way of thinking and perception of how we view life.
+(CONTEMPLATION: SEEING THE WORLD THROUGH GOD’S EYES)

 The apostle Paul speaks of putting on the mind of Christ.
 It is exchanging our way of thinking for a new way of thinking and processing life.

 It is learning how to view life from a non-dualistic way of thinking, which is a both/and perspective.
-Thought doesn’t have to be either/or but the possibility of both/and with an openness to compromise and bring a resolution.
-I no longer need to destroy you out of fear of what you might do to me.
+It doesn’t need to be either/or but the possibility of both/and.
+That way of thinking brings an openness to compromise and bring a resolution.
+I no longer need to attack you out of fear of what you might do to me.